 Tinnitus is not a disease, but rather a symptom.
 Tinnitus does not necessarily mean something is wrong with your ears or you have a hearing loss, but in a research study by Heller and Bergman, they found that 94% of people with normal hearing actually have tinnitus.
 They also proved that when you are in a quiet environment, your brain is able to pick up on soft level sounds occurring in your ear or head, but we don't notice it when we are in a noisy environment.
 Most people start to notice their tinnitus when the go to bed at night or early in the morning when the first wake up, when the world is at rest.
 If you have an untreated hearing loss, you may be able to hear your tinnitus more as you are living in a quieter world.
 Tinnitus can be exacerbated by increased stress levels alone, recent colds or stuffiness, untreated hearing loss, exposure to loud noises, or medicines taken for other health issues.
 Over 200 drugs are known to cause tinnitus, but it can also be linked to earwax blocking the ear canal or a number of other health conditions, including the following:

-Treatment may include hearing aids, combination ear-level devices and table-top sound generator machines that provide a steady background of comfort sound to be used in sound therapy for retraining therapies, medicines, or even counseling, relaxation therapy, or biofeedback.
+Treatment may also include sound generator machines that provide a steady background of comfort sound to be used in sound therapy for retraining therapies, medicines, or even counseling, relaxation therapy, or biofeedback.
 There are even applications for smartphones or tablets that help reduce tinnitus by playing sounds that may help in the desensitization process.
 Other sound-generating machines in the house such as fish tanks, fans, low-volume music, and indoor waterfalls may also be helpful ways to manage tinnitus.

-The best way to prevent an increase in bothersome tinnitus is to avoid loud noises whenever possible.
-If you have to shout to be heard, that environment is probably too loud and should be avoided.
+You have probably already noticed that activities such as concerts, sports games, and using power tools cause or worsen your tinnitus.
+The best way to prevent an increase in bothersome tinnitus is to avoid prolonged exposure to loud noises as much as possible.
+If you have to shout to be heard, the environment is probably too loud and should be avoided, or you need to wear hearing protection.
+Earplugs and earmuffs can be especially effective at protecting your ears.
 You should also be sure to always take medications only as directed.

 Living with tinnitus may be challenging at times.
 Ongoing noise is disruptive and affects a person's ability to hear, work, or even sleep.
 It is a growing problem for musicians and people in the military.
 According to the American Tinnitus Association, tinnitus is the number one service-connected disability for veterans from all periods of service.